 Behavior and Lifestyle

-Golden bamboo lemurs are arboreal and diurnal or crepuscular (depending on who you ask; there’s a debate among scientists about which category they fit into), with a defined rest period between mid-morning and early afternoon.
+Golden bamboo lemurs are arboreal (tree-dwelling) and diurnal (active during daylight hours) or crepuscular (active during twilight hours)—depending on who you ask; there’s a debate among scientists about which category they fit into—with a defined rest period between mid-morning and early afternoon.
 Much of their waking hours are spent with their group while resting (50%), eating and foraging for bamboo (41%), and traveling (8%).